Collection Name Sort descending Description (format)

 Wild Caught: The Life and Struggles of an American Fishing Town

-For 300 years, the fishermen of Sneads Ferry, N.C., have practiced sustainable, small- scale commercial fishing, passing on the traditional lore of the sea from generation to generation.
+For 300 years, the fishermen of Sneads Ferry, North Carolina have practiced sustainable, small- scale commercial fishing, passing on the traditional lore of the sea from generation to generation.
 In the early 21st century, imported farm-raised shrimp, skyrocketing coastal development, and complex regulations threatened to push many fishermen to the brink of disaster.
 Wild Caught captures the wisdom and resilience of an extraordinary community.

 Women in Alaska Fisheries